 Acne products aren't simply one-size-fits-all, and different breakouts require different needs.
 This potent spot treatment reduces irritation caused by cystic acne and allows you to target the specific areas requiring treatment.

-This sulfate-free mask is made with black mud and charcoal, two ingredients that help detoxify the skin by getting rid of dirt, oil, impurities, and toxins.
-Non-comedogenic sunflower and safflower oils fend off free radicals all while protecting the skin's moisture barrier.
+This sulfate-free mask is made with black mud and charcoal meant to help detoxify the skin by getting rid of dirt, oil, impurities, and toxins.

-Made with Cutiphage, a natural antibacterial ingredient that fights acne and resets the skin microbiome, this serum targets and kills bad bacteria associated with acne all while enabling the good bacteria to flourish.
+According to the brand, it's made with a blend of natural C. acne phages meant to fight acne and reset the skin microbiome.
+This serum promises to target and kill bad bacteria associated with acne all while enabling the good bacteria to flourish.